sdesyllas/RiotApi.NET/README.md

 This is a .net wrapper Api for Riot Games League of Legends written in C#.
 The goal of this project is to provide a higher level of interaction with the Riot's API Rest service, json responses are deserialized into typed objects and all Http calls are handled by this wrapper as documented by Riot.
+Thus you can save time and focus on your actual application needs and let this api do all the communication work.

 #Install
 The easiest way to install this api to your project is using [NuGet](https://www.nuget.org/packages/RiotApi.NET/)